echocyber-ai/food-calorie-estimator/README.md

 ---

+## 🧪 How to Run
+1. Open food_calorie_estimator.ipynb in Google Colab
+2. Run all cells (Shift + Enter or Runtime > Run all)
+3. Upload any food image when prompted
+4. See the top 3 predictions and estimated calories!

+---

 ## ✨ About Me
 I’m Eshaal, an AI student passionate about solving real-world problems with technology.
 This is one of my first hands-on AI projects, and I’m so excited to learn more! 🚀